-All "Active" students are allowed to register online not more than twenty two [22] units and not less than ten [10] units except for those who are involved in Industrial Training and the Final Year Project.
-Students who wish to register more than twenty two [22] units, need to abtain approval from their RPS and verification by the Dean.
-Students must also fill Form HEA-09a (Borang Pendaftaran Kursus).
+All "Active" students are allowed to register not more than 22 units and not less than ten 10 units except for those who are involved in Industrial Training and the Final Year Project.
+Student who wish to register more than 22 units, need to obtain approval from their RPS and verification by the Dean.
+Students must also fill the HEA-09a form (Course Registration Form).
 Table 5 below summarises units that students can register for each semester based on their status: